 Insurance companies will use their extensive resources (adjusters, investigators, attorneys, etc.) to limit their liability for your claim.
 They will likely try to guilt you for your accident and may try to deny your claim altogether.
-This is why it’s vitally important to have a top auto accident lawyer on your side.
+This is why it’s vitally important to have a top auto collision lawyer on your side.

 Call or email Anderson Injury Lawyers today to speak with an experienced attorney about your claim, we will get the deal you deserve.
 We have office locations in Dallas and Fort Worth.

 How Long Do I Have to File a Lawsuit After a Car Accident in Texas?

 Texas has a two-year statute of limitations in most personal injury cases.
 Typically, you will have two years from the date of the crash to file a personal injury lawsuit.

 After two years pass, you simply forfeit your right to sue for damages.